graphaware/neo4j-framework/README.md

 <a href="http://graphaware.com/site/framework/latest/apidocs/" target="_blank">Javadoc</a>

-GraphAware Framework speeds up development with <a href="http://neo4j.org" target="_blank">Neo4j</a> by providing a platform for building useful generic as well as domain-specific functionality, analytical capabilities, (iterative) graph algorithms, etc.
+GraphAware Framework speeds up development with <a href="http://neo4j.org" target="_blank">Neo4j</a> by providing a platform for building useful transaction-driven behaviour.

 See the <a href="http://graphaware.com/neo4j/2014/05/28/graph-aware-neo4j-framework.html" target="_blank">announcement on our blog</a>.